 MV Lapat Overview

-MV Lapat is a new Similan liveaboard diving boat launched in November 2016.
+MV Lapat is a Similan liveaboard diving boat launched in November 2016.
 Designed by divers, for divers, the boat is specifically built for diving cruises in Thailand’s Andaman Sea, including Richelieu Rock.
-New for the 2018-2019 season, Lapat will offer flexible liveaboard trips.
-This means that you can join on any day, and stay as long as you choose.
+Lapat offers flexible liveaboard trips.
+This means that you can join on any day of the season, and stay as long as you choose.
 Of course, this depends on cabin availability.
 The advantage of flexible trips is that the Similan diving cruise can more-easily fit with your holiday schedule.
-From the communal areas to the cabins and dive deck, this boat is perfect for couples, solo divers, friends, families, and groups of diving club members.
+From the communal areas to the cabins and dive deck, this boat is ideal for couples, solo divers, friends, families, and groups of diving club members.

-Starting with the cabins, MV Lapat has 8 cabins on its main deck, each accommodating no more than 2 guests.
+Starting with the cabins, MV Lapat has 8 cabins on its main deck, each accommodating 2 guests.
 All the cabins are air-conditioned and designed to be comfortable and practical.
 The air-conditioners are independently controlled in each cabin, so you can get your chosen temperature.
-There are six twin cabins which have bunk beds, and two double bed cabins.
+There are six twin cabins which have bunk beds, and two double-bed cabins.
 The double cabins have private bathrooms.
-Each cabin has its own large window, enabling guests to enjoy privacy and natural light.
-Also on the boat’s main deck are the shared bathrooms and the large and well-designed diving deck.
+Each cabin has its own large window, with privacy glass.
+Also on the boat’s main deck are the shared bathrooms and the well-designed diving deck.
 This is where everyone’s diving equipment is stored and where divers take a giant stride entry into the crystal-clear water of the Andaman Sea.
 MV Lapat has a communication system that enables the captain to see what’s happening on the dive deck and give the all clear for entry.
 Divers who are unable to return directly to the rear of the boat at the end of their dive can be picked up by Lapat’s dinghy.